 2. Remove your old HDP 2.3 components.
-This command uninstalls the HDP 2.3 components.
+These commands uninstall the HDP 2.3 components.
 It leaves the user data, and metadata, but removes your configurations.
 Refer to the HDP Component Files for SLES11 SP3/SP4 table for the names of the files that need to be removed for each component and use the following format: